 Getting a mortgage for the first time might seem like an overwhelming process.
 I know because I’ve been through it myself.
 But, once you know the mortgage basics, you’ll start to see that getting your first mortgage is more straightforward than you think.
 Really, it’s all about being informed, learning the lingo, and making sure you’re financially ready for this big next step.

 How Does a Mortgage Payment Work?

+Unlike figuring out how much rent you can afford.
 A mortgage is a loan from the bank for the house you buy.
 Because the bank isn’t in the habit of losing money, they will lend you money and you will put the house up as collateral (fancy word for security).

 The house is collateral for the banks protection.
 For whatever reason, if you stop paying your mortgage, the bank wants to make sure they’re not losing money.
 If you can’t pay your mortgage, they will take the house back and resell it to get their money back.

 The bank will also charge you interest on the amount they’re lending you.
 You’re responsible for paying this amount back over a certain amount of time (years) in equal installments.